The Problem of Video Game Addiction

 What’s fun for some can become an obsession for others.
 Learn the signs of and solutions for video game addiction.

-In 2009, Science Daily reported on a study that showed nearly 1 in 10 teenagers in the United States are addicted to video games.
+In 2009, Science Daily reported on a study that showed nearly 1 in 10 teenagers in the United States have a video game addiction.

 So what can parents do?

 First, recognize the signs that your teen might have a problem.
 If you answer “yes” to any of these questions, start paying more attention to your teen’s gaming habits.

 - Do they seem overly preoccupied with video games, even when they are not playing them?